microqwerty/Micro-s-Binance-Tracker/README.md

-# Binance Portfolio Tracker A first try on fully AI generated software experiemnt.
+# Binance Portfolio Tracker A first try on fully AI generated software experiment.

 A secure desktop Python application that connects to the Binance Spot API in read-only mode to track your cryptocurrency portfolio.